KDE/ghostwriter/README.md

 An alternative workaround is to compile ghostwriter for yourself using Qt 4.8.
 Shortcuts should properly work in the global menu for Qt 4.8 applications.
 Regardless of your preferred workaround, this appmenu-qt5 bug should be fixed in the near future.
 You can use the Launchpad link above to monitor the status of this bug.

+**GNU/Linux Help:**  For further help with troubleshooting issues for Qt5 applications, including *ghostwriter*, please see the [GNU/Linux Troubleshooting for Q5 Applications](https://github.com/wereturtle/ghostwriter/wiki/GNU---Linux-Troubleshooting-for-Qt5-Applications) topic in the community wiki.

 Mac OS X - Help Wanted!
 -----------------------